Make the best senior care decision

 Medicaid can also provide in-home care assistance for seniors who want to take direct responsibility for their care, which is referred to as self-directed care.
 In some states, Medicaid allows family members to get paid for the home care services they provide.
 For a family member, getting paid to provide home care services can make the duty of caregiving more feasible.

 Medicaid can cover the costs for home health services for recipients that need them.
 To qualify for Medicaid home health care, the services must be medically necessary.
 At a minimum, home health care must include nursing services, home health aide services, and medical supplies.

-Again, Medicaid payment amounts, covered services, and eligibility requirements vary state to state.
-In a number of states, home health only covers part-time care with a limited number of service hours per day.
+The payment amounts, additional covered services, and other eligibility requirements vary from state to state.
+In a number of states, Medicaid only covers part-time home health care with a limited number of service hours per day.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Centers for Medicare & Medicaid Services.
-Beneficiary resources.
-Medicaid.
+Home & community based services.
+Medicaid.gov.

 Centers for Medicare & Medicaid Services.
-(2022, January 19).
+(2022, September 6).
 Home health providers.
+CMS.gov.